dylanclaywell/godot-addon-uuid-v4/README.md

 1. Clone this repository or download and copy the `addons` directory into your Godot project's `addons` directory.
 2. Enable the plugin in your project settings.
-3. Add the `UUID` singleton to your project in the Autoload section of your project settings.

 ## Usage